miltone92/React-Express-MongoDB-React-Admin/README.md

 # React Admin Example

-> A express server connected to a react-admin client
+> An express server connected to a react-admin client

 ## Usage